flaviut/nim-by-example/content/seqs.md

 b.add(4)
 ```

 will work without any problems.
-If wanted, a seq can be passed to a method with the `var` annotation to make it modifiable, so
+If wanted, a seq can be passed to a method with the `var` or `ref` annotation to make it modifiable, so

 ``` nimrod
 proc foo(mySeq: var seq[int]) =